Native Parser

 Line 2: Identifier 'a' has already been declared.

-Therefore, rollup needs to leverage swc_ecma_lints capabilities to achieve more complete semantic analysis.
+Therefore, Rollup needs to leverage swc_ecma_lints capabilities to achieve more complete semantic analysis.

 use swc_ecma_lints::{rule::Rule, rules, rules::LintParams};